mike99mac/nagios-doc/nginx.md

-# Using ngingx and gunicorn with flask
+# Using nginx and gunicorn with flask

 This page is based on this: ``https://www.howtoforge.com/how-to-install-flask-with-nginx-and-gunicorn-on-rocky-linux/``